joshualondono/Pseudocode-the-Midterm-/README.md

   for (let i = 0; i < paragraph.length; i++)

 ~~~~
-5. If the paragraph at the current index of the loop down two spaces is equal to zero or the current index is equal to zero,
+5. If the paragraph at the current index of the loop down two spaces is equal to a period or the current index is equal to zero
 ~~~~ js

     if (paragraph[i - 2] === '.' || i === 0)